garye/SimplerDB/README.txt

 In order to use SimplerDB, you will need to replace Amazon's service url (http://sds.amazonaws.com) with http://localhost:8087 in your client.
-RightAWS[http://rightaws.rubyforge.org/right_aws_gem_doc] is the only ruby client I'm aware of that lets you do this.
+RightAWS[http://rightaws.rubyforge.org/right_aws_gem_doc] and AwsSdb[http://rubyforge.org/projects/aws-sdb] are two ruby clients that let you do this.

 To write a ruby-based unit test using SimplerDB, you can use the following setup/teardown methods to start and stop the server for each test.